keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 ## Simulation Results

-In this experiment, communication-intensive MPI applications are executed on our simulator.
-The maximum traffic load of the links in the interconnect is compared for static interconnect control and dynamic interconnect control.
-The simulated cluster is modeled after a physical cluster installed at our institution.
-It is composed of 20 computing nodes each equipped with 8 cores.
+In this experiment, communication-intensive MPI applications were executed on our simulator.
+The maximum traffic load of the links in the interconnect was compared for static interconnect control and dynamic interconnect control.
+The simulated cluster as modeled after a physical cluster installed at our institution.
+It was composed of 20 computing nodes each equipped with 8 cores.
-Computing nodes are interconnected with a fat-tree topology as illustrated in Fig.\ \ref{fig:cluster-config}.
+Computing nodes were interconnected with a fat-tree topology as illustrated in Fig.\ \ref{fig:cluster-config}.

 \begin{figure}[htbp]